cdhunt/automatedops/content/blog/2018-04-11-software-design-patterns-in-powershell-strategy-pattern.md

 - Create Cmdlets - `New-BuildJob`, `Add-BuildStage` and `Invoke-BuildJob` to build a Powershell Pipeline
 - Design a DSL to simplify your Job definition

-The Job logic, Stage definitions and Interface all all separate and can be refactored with minimal impact on the other parts.
-That makes it safer to make changes and incrementally add value over time and that's a key difference between a single use script and software design.
+The Job logic, Stage definitions, and Interface are all separate and can be refactored with minimal impact on the other parts.
+That makes it safer to make changes and incrementally add value over time and that's a key difference between a single-use script and software design.